Who wants to make money playing video games?

 - An Arby’s employee who streams his entire shift live

-As you can see, IRL is the most-flexible category on Twitch.
+As you can see, IRL is the most-flexible category yet still provides a way to make money on Twitch.

 As long as you go live with your idea and give it your all, you’d be surprised that there will always be a market for anything streamed.